jgmuchiri/labs-engineering-standards/docs/topics/react.md

 Rationale:

 - Within the landscape of React state management frameworks, there are many viable solutions, none of which fit all scenarios.
-Therefor it is likely that several frameworks will be permitted to meet the needs of various applications.
+Therefore it is likely that several frameworks will be permitted to meet the needs of various applications.

 Alternatives: